himmetcanumutlu/MuzikTuruTaniyanAi/README.md

 ## Türkçe

-Bu proje, müzik türlerini otomatik olarak tanımak için geliştirilmiştir.
-Bir müzik parçası tek bir bölüm üzerinden değerlendirilmek yerine 30 saniyelik parçalara ayrılır.
-Her bölüm ayrı ayrı analiz edilir ve sistemin daha önce öğrendiği türlerle karşılaştırılır.
-Bu yöntem, özellikle uzun müzik dosyalarında daha dengeli ve güvenilir bir tür tahmini yapılmasına yardımcı olur.
+Bu proje, müzik türü tanıma mantığı üzerine kuruludur.
+Verilen müzik tek parça halinde değerlendirilmez; bunun yerine 30 saniyelik bölümlere ayrılarak analiz edilir.
+Her bölüm sistemin öğrendiği türlerle karşılaştırılır ve parçanın genel türü çoğunluk sonucuna göre belirlenir.

-Sistemin temel mantığı çoğunluk kararına dayanır.
-Yani her 30 saniyelik bölüm için bir tür tahmini yapılır ve en çok tekrar eden tür, parçanın genel türü olarak kabul edilir.
-Böylece müziğin yalnızca kısa bir kısmına göre değil, tamamına yayılan bir analiz sonucuna göre karar verilmiş olur.
+Bu yaklaşım sayesinde müzik dosyasının farklı bölümleri ayrı ayrı değerlendirilir.
+Sonuç olarak sistem, bölümlerden elde edilen tahminleri kullanarak müziğin genel olarak hangi türe daha yakın olduğunu ortaya koyar.

 ## English

-This project was developed to automatically recognize music genres.
-Instead of evaluating a music track based on a single section, the track is divided into 30-second segments.
-Each segment is analyzed separately and compared with the genres previously learned by the system.
-This method helps produce a more balanced and reliable genre prediction, especially for longer music files.
+This project is based on music genre recognition logic.
+The given music is not evaluated as a single whole; instead, it is divided into 30-second segments and analyzed.
+Each segment is compared with the genres learned by the system, and the overall genre of the track is determined according to the majority result.

-The core logic of the system is based on majority voting.
-A genre prediction is made for each 30-second segment, and the genre that appears most frequently is accepted as the overall genre of the track.
-This allows the system to make a decision based on the full structure of the music rather than only a short part of it.
+With this approach, different parts of the music file are evaluated separately.
+As a result, the system uses the predictions obtained from the segments to identify which genre the music is mostly closest to.

 ---

-# Özellikler / Features
+# Temel Özellikler / Main Features

 ## Türkçe

-MuzikTuruTanima, müzik dosyalarını otomatik olarak 30 saniyelik bölümlere ayırarak analiz eder.
-Her bölüm, sistemin daha önce öğrendiği müzik türleriyle karşılaştırılır ve bölüm bazında bir tahmin üretilir.
-Daha sonra bu tahminler bir araya getirilerek parçanın genel türü belirlenir.
+MuzikTuruTanima, verilen müziği 30 saniyelik bölümlere ayırarak analiz eder.
+Her bölüm, sistemin öğrendiği türlerle karşılaştırılır.
+Bu analizlerin sonucunda çoğunluk olarak öne çıkan tür, müziğin genel türü olarak belirlenir.

-Proje, kullanıcı geri bildirimiyle öğrenme özelliği sunar.
-Eğer kullanıcı sistemin yanlış tahmin yaptığını düşünürse doğru tür bilgisini sisteme öğretebilir.
-Bu özellik, projenin zaman içinde daha fazla örnekle gelişmesine ve farklı türleri daha iyi ayırt edebilmesine katkı sağlar.

-Sistem, müzik türü tahmin sürecini daha anlaşılır hale getirmek için parça bazlı analiz yaklaşımı kullanır.
-Bu yapı sayesinde hem kısa hem de uzun müzik dosyalarında daha tutarlı sonuçlar elde edilmesi hedeflenir.
+Sistem ayrıca yanlış tahmin durumlarında doğru türü öğretme imkanı sunar.
+Kullanıcı, sistemin hata yaptığını düşünürse doğru tür bilgisini ekleyebilir.

 ## English

-MuzikTuruTanima automatically divides music files into 30-second segments for analysis.
-Each segment is compared with the music genres previously learned by the system, and a prediction is generated for each segment.
-These predictions are then combined to determine the overall genre of the track.
+MuzikTuruTanima analyzes the given music by dividing it into 30-second segments.
+Each segment is compared with the genres learned by the system.
+As a result of these analyses, the genre that appears most frequently is determined as the overall genre of the music.

-The project provides a learning feature through user feedback.
-If the user believes that the system made an incorrect prediction, they can teach the system the correct genre.
-This feature helps the project improve over time with more examples and distinguish between different genres more effectively.

-The system uses a segment-based analysis approach to make the music genre prediction process more understandable.
-With this structure, the goal is to obtain more consistent results for both short and long music files.
+The system also allows the correct genre to be taught in cases of incorrect prediction.
+If the user thinks the system made a mistake, they can add the correct genre information.

 ---